Project Setup

 Requirements and recommended tools

-Before proceeding with the project setup, ensure that your development environment meets the following requirements:
+Before proceeding with the project setup, ensure that your project meets the following requirements:

 - Android ABIs: arm64-v8a and x86_64.